Pita factorisation in operadic categories: Decomposition spaces

 Recall from \cite{Galvez-Kock-Tonks:1512.07573} that the incidence coalgebra of a decomposition space $X$ has basis given by iso-classes of elements in $X_1$, and that the comultiplication is given on a basis element $f\in X_1$ as

 In the present case of the pita nerve $P$, the formula thus gives, for any order-preserving morphism $f$:

 where in the sum we require $e$ to be order-preserving, but $h$ is not required to be so.

-It is beyond the scope of this paper to investigate the significance of this construction, but as an illustration we just work out the example of $\Fin_{\mathrm{surj}}$.
+It is beyond the scope of this paper to investigate the significance of this construction, but as an illustration we just work out one basic example.

+\begin{blanko}{Example: finite sets and surjections.} We consider the example of $\Fin_{\mathrm{surj}}$.
 This is a strictly factorisable operadic category, and the quasibijections are just the bijections.
 The comultiplication is now very explicit, and it is easy to list all the factorisations of a given order-preserving surjection.
 Furthermore, because of the compatibility of ordinal sum with pita factorisation in $\Fin$, the coalgebra actually becomes a bialgebra (see \cite{Galvez-Kock-Tonks:1512.07573}).
 To describe the comultiplication, it is thus enough to give its effect on connected surjections, meaning surjections of the form $n\to 1$.
-In the left-hand tensor factor of the formula for comultiplication we have first a general morphism $h$, but after replacing it with $\eta(h)$ we get an order-preserving morphism, and then it splits uniquely as the ordinal sum of connected surjections.
+In the left-hand tensor factor of the formula for comultiplication we have first a general surjection $h$, but after replacing it with $\eta(h)$ we get an order-preserving surjection, and then it splits uniquely as the ordinal sum of connected surjections.
 So altogether everything can be described in terms of connected surjections only.
 Let $A_n$ denote the isoclass of the surjection $n\to 1$.
 Then

 The general formula is

 where $B(n,k)(A_1,A_2,\ldots)$ are the Bell polynomials counting partitions of $n$ into $k$ blocks of sizes specified by the vector $(A_1, A_2,\ldots)$.